VictorRojasBarboza/uatp-code-challenge/README.md

 		b.
 In the same class in the "SetFeeInCache" method, you can find the cache expiration time configuration, by default it is set to 1 hour

 	2. Logs Viewer:
 		a.
-To view the logs in a dynamic way, the following steps can be implemented:
+To view the logs in a dynamic way, the following steps can be implemented for Windows users:
 			i.
-Open a new one ending in the following path ./RapidPay.API/logs/ ii.
+Open a new terminal in the following path ./RapidPay.API/logs/ ii.
 Run following commands to display last 10 lines and wait for new lines to be added:
 				1. $file = "logs.txt"
 				2. $path = Join-Path (Get-Location) $file
 				3. Get-Content $path -Tail 10 -Wait

+		b.
+To view the logs in a dynamic way, the following steps can be implemented for Non-Windows users:
+			i.
+Open a new terminal in the following path ./RapidPay.API/logs/ ii.
+Run following command: tail -f -n 10 logs.txt